Québec City at its Best

 Credit: Étienne Dionne Zoom

 The founders of Saint‑Casimir’s Grands Bois microbrewery invite you to their home village for a special one‑day outdoor event.
 With live bands, a welcoming vibe, and fifteen microbreweries on site, this is the perfect way to dive into the local culture and taste some great beer.
-The Commission Brassicole will be held on June 15.
+Mid-June

 Foire Brassicole de la Jacques-Cartier

 A two‑day festival awaits on a magical site along the Jacques‑Cartier River in the municipality of Sainte‑Catherine.
 With restaurants, shows, artists, craftspeople, a family zone, and over ten microbreweries, it’s great fun for everyone!
-The Foire Brassicole de la Jacques-Cartier will be held from August 2 to 4.
+Early August

 Festibière de Québec

 With ten sudsy years under its belt, Festibière de Québec is now firmly established as one of Québec’s biggest beer gatherings of the year.
 Thousands of people descend on Bassin Louise in the city’s Old Port for the festival, which lasts a full four days and four nights and draws around a hundred different microbreweries from around the province.
 Craft beer, live music, food trucks, presentations, entertainment, and giant games are all part of the fabulous beer‑tasting experience that is Festibière de Québec.
-The Festibière de Québec will be held from August 15 to 18.
+Mid-August

 Festival des Brasseurs et Artisans de Québec

 Founded by La Souche microbrewery, this weekend festival in Limoilou is a celebration of the fine brewers established in Québec’s capital city and a showcase for local painters, jewellers, sculptors, designers, visual artists, and more.
 This is a family‑friendly festival, with food trucks, live entertainment, and a special zone for kids, all on the gorgeous tree‑filled grounds of Domaine de Maizerets.
-The Festival des Brasseurs et Artisans de Québec will be held from August 23 to 25.
+End of August

 Craft Beer Festivals in Fall